Kwame Kilpatrick: Rumored Manoogian Mansion party and Greene killing

+Denial of courtesy protection in Washington, D.C.

+In 2002, the Washington D.C. police announced that they would only offer professional courtesy protection to Kilpatrick while he was conducting official business in the nation's capital.
+D.C. police no longer provided after-hours police protection to Kilpatrick because of his inappropriate partying during past visits.
+Sergeant Tyrone Dodson of Washington D.C. explained by saying "we arrived at this decision because we felt that the late evening partying on the part of Mayor Kilpatrick would leave our officers stretched too thin and might result in an incident at one of the clubs."
+The Kilpatrick administration alleged that the statements and actions of the Washington D.C. police were part of a political conspiracy to "ruin" the mayor.

 2005 re-election campaign

 At a campaign rally in May 2005, Kilpatrick's father Bernard adamantly argued that allegations that the Mayor had held a party at the Manoogian Mansion were a lie, likening such statements to the false scapegoating of Jewish people by the Nazis.
 Bernard later apologized.
-In October 2005, a third-party group supporting Kilpatrick, named The Citizens for Honest Government, generated controversy by its print advertisement that compared media criticism of the mayor to lynch mobs.
+In October 2005, a third-party group supporting Kilpatrick, named Citizens for Honest Government, generated controversy by its print advertisement that compared media criticism of the mayor to lynch mobs and accused his mayoral challenger, Freman Hendrix, as a collaborator in suburban exploitation of Detroit.
+The PAC treasurer for Citizens for Honest Government, Bill Miller, said his group wasn’t responsible for the ad and that he had no idea who placed it.
+The Michigan Secretary of State declined to investigate who placed the ad.

-Kilpatrick and his opponent Freman Hendrix, both Democrats, each initially claimed victory.
+Kilpatrick and Hendrix, both Democrats, each initially claimed victory.
 However, as the votes were tallied, it became clear that Kilpatrick had come back from his stretch of unpopularity to win a second term in office.
 Three months previously, most commentators declared his political career over after he was the first incumbent mayor of Detroit to come in second in a primary.
 Pre-election opinion polls predicted a large win for Hendrix; however, Kilpatrick won with 53% of the vote.

-Second term
+Second mayoral term (2006–2008)

+Tax plan

-In July 2006, Kilpatrick was hospitalized and diagnosed with diverticulitis while in Houston, Texas.
-His personal physician indicated that Kilpatrick's condition may have been caused by a high-protein weight-loss diet.
-That month, Detroit's City Council had voted unanimously to approve Kilpatrick's tax plan, with which he intended to offer homeowners some relief from the city's high property tax rates.
+In July 2006, Detroit's City Council voted unanimously to approve Kilpatrick's tax plan, with which he intended to offer homeowners some relief from the city's high property tax rates.
 The cuts ranged from 18% to 35%, depending on the property's value.